KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: The KuaiSearch Dataset

 \paragraph{Ranking Data Construction.} Based on the complete user interaction logs, we further construct ranking data for each search request.
 Specifically, we augment the dataset with rich user-level and product-level features.
 On the user side, these include the numbers of followees and followers, as well as clicks, exposures, purchases, and gross merchandise value (GMV) over the past 30 days.
 On the product side, we provide exposure count, click count, purchase count, and price.
 In addition, the ranking data explicitly record the search entrance to characterize differences in user behavior patterns and search intent across scenarios.
 Furthermore, we include the user’s most recent 20 clicked products and most recent 20 purchased products as sequential behavior features, enabling more fine-grained modeling of preference evolution and intent dynamics.

-\paragraph{Relevance Data Construction.} To support research on relevance modeling, we construct a relevance dataset consisting of 46,422 query–product pairs.
+\paragraph{Relevance Data Construction.} To support research on relevance modeling, we construct a relevance dataset consisting of 46,422 query–product pairs collected from real user search scenarios.
 On the product side, we provide product titles, seller names, brand names, and attribute values.
 All query–product pairs are manually annotated by domain experts with e-commerce expertise using a four-level graded relevance scheme, thereby providing fine-grained supervision signals.
+Detailed annotation procedures and quality control measures are given in Appendix \ref{sec:annotation_quality}.

 Overall, KuaiSearch is constructed from real-world e-commerce search interactions collected from 331,930 users.
 For privacy and compliance considerations, all user ids, item ids, and related identifiers are remapped, and all timestamps are re-encoded using relative time representations.
+Further details on privacy protection and ethical compliance are provided in Appendix~\ref{app:privacy}.
 To strike a balance between experimental efficiency and reproducibility, we further construct and release KuaiSearch-Lite, a lightweight subset of the full dataset, designed to support rapid model validation, ablation studies, and research under constrained budgets.
+The detailed construction procedure of KuaiSearch-Lite is provided in Appendix~\ref{app:lite_construction}.
 Table~\ref{tab:dataset_statistics} compares the statistics of KuaiSearch (and KuaiSearch-Lite) with those of existing e-commerce search datasets, including Amazon and JDsearch.
 The fields included in KuaiSearch are summarized in Table~\ref{tab:kuaisearch_fields}, while relevance data statistics are deferred to Section~\ref{sec:relevance}.